DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_IV.md

 ## Exercise 4: Add new variables with `mutate`(...)

-You can add new varibales in several different ways.
-I am going to show you two ways.
+You can add new variables in several different ways.
+I am going to show you two ways, both of which use the `mutate` function.

-* One way creates new empty varibales.
+* One way creates new empty variables.
+   * Run lines 74-81.

 * The other way populates the variables as you create them.
+   * Run lines 87-92.